walles/headsetharry/README.md

 the name of the sender rather than their phone number.
 * For incoming messages, identify exactly the languages for which there are voices installed on the system.
-* On incoming messages, use templates in order: identified language, system language, English
 * Add a `.travis.yml` configuration to lint and run the unit tests
 * Make up a release process and document it
 * Think about whether we think we'll survive app upgrades